tegtmeye/RE-flex/README.md

 $ tar zxf reflex-X.Y.Z.tar.gz
 ```

 This will result in a new directory named `reflex-X.Y.Z`.
-Navigate into the directory and then continue on to 'Building and installing' below.
+Navigate into the directory and then continue on to [Building and installing](#building-and-installing) below.

 ```
 $ cd reflex-X.Y.Z.tar.gz